JoaoLopesF/RemoteDebug/README.md

 ### 1.2.0

-    - Shortcuts and client buffering to avoid misterious delay of ESP networking
+    - Shortcuts and client buffering to avoid mysterious delay of ESP networking

 ### 1.1.0